 Anarky: "Oh, good!
 I was hoping you'd say that."

 Okay.
 Look.
-The writers of this show said that they're not going to use the Joker because Joker stories have been done to death.
+The writers of this show said that they weren't going to use the Joker because Joker stories have been done to death.
 This... is a Joker story.
-Anarky is a poor man's Dark Knight Joker.
-Everything he says and how he says it is like the voice actor was told to be like Heath Ledger, but don't do a Heath Ledger impression.
-Well, or the actor's reading his lines while there's a woman being very friendly to him in the recording booth.
+Anarky is a poor man's The Dark Knight Joker.
+Everything the character says and how he says it is like the voice actor was told to be like Heath Ledger, but don't do a Heath Ledger impression.
+Well, that or the actor's reading his lines while there's a woman being very friendly to him in the recording booth.
+Or a man.
+I don't judge.
 The line delivery is... shall we say, "oddly gleeful," and it gets worse later in the episode.

 |"Fighting ninjas that I can't possibly take on and survive.
 This was a good plan."|